khslam72/khslam72.github.io/_posts/2025-10-03-nmixx-spinnin-on-it-mv-explained.md

 ---
 layout: post
-title: "NMIXX’s ‘SPINNIN’ ON IT’ Explained: A Chaotic Dive into Love and Hate"
+title: "NMIXX's 'SPINNIN' ON IT' Explained: A Chaotic Dive into Love and Hate"
-description: "MV Explained: NMIXX's pre-release 'SPINNIN’ ON IT' is a visual feast exploring the turbulent cycle of love and hate.
+description: "MV Explained: NMIXX's pre-release 'SPINNIN' ON IT' is a visual feast exploring the turbulent cycle of love and hate.
 A deep dive into the symbolism ahead of their 'Blue Valentine' album."
 thumbnail: /images/nmixx-spinnin-on-it-mv-screencap-2025.webp
 categories:
   - K-POP MV Explained
-  - 'Artist: NMIXX'
+  - "Artist: NMIXX"
+  - "Agency: JYP Entertainment"
 tags:
   - "K-POP MV Explained"
   - "NMIXX"